TeoDark/Udacity_RL/Project3/Report.md

 ## Future improvement ideas

 - It would be very beneficial to compare achived result with SAC to result achived with other algorithms, one of possible competitive approach is fore sure: Hindsight Experience Replay (HER - [paper](https://arxiv.org/abs/1707.01495)) - a reinforcement learning algorithm that can learn from failure, that is especially good in problems with sparse rewads (isn't it simmilar to tennis?).
 HER can also be combined with any off-policy RL algorithm so next candidate to compere is HER can be combined with MADDPG.
 Such comparation should be messures in simillar way as comparation between different algorithms in [paper](https://arxiv.org/pdf/1604.06778.pdf).
+- Reading about alternative approaches [PlanNet](https://ai.googleblog.com/2019/02/introducing-planet-deep-planning.html) and [Dreamer](https://ai.googleblog.com/2020/03/introducing-dreamer-scalable.html) and then decision to include them or not in the comparison of algorithms mentioned in point above.
 - Implementing systematic Hyperparameter Tuning is necessary to build intution about influence of hyperparameters on the training process - Right way to do this is probably use one of: Random Search or Bayesian Optimization ([good post about second technique](https://distill.pub/2020/bayesian-optimization/)) but such approach require GPU for sure and presented result was achived by using local CPU power.
 - Combining the design patterns used by Zhang in [his repository](https://github.com/ShangtongZhang/DeepRL) which was often mentioned during the course, would help both with code readability and personal development as a programmer for author of this repository.

 ## References